Steelcase Gesture Review (2026)

 360° armrest pivot — the primary differentiator vs. the Leap Plus and Aeron

-The 360-degree armrest system is where the Gesture genuinely has no competition.
-Steelcase developed the design after studying over 2,000 postures across six continents — the core finding being that modern computer work involves constant micro-position changes between keyboard, mouse, phone, and tablet that standard 4D armrests weren't designed to support.
+The 360-degree armrest system is the Gesture's headline feature.
+Steelcase developed it after studying over 2,000 postures across six continents — the idea being that modern desk work involves constant position shifts between keyboard, mouse, phone, and tablet that standard 4D armrests weren't designed to support.

 The Gesture's 24" back height is adequate through approximately 6'3".
 At 6'4", the top of the backrest makes contact roughly at mid-shoulder-blade — close to the ideal contact point but with less margin than the Leap Plus's 25.5" back.
 For users with longer-than-average torso proportions at 6'4", the upper shoulder blades may sit above the backrest's contact zone during upright typing posture.
-My shoulder issues have noticeably improved since switching to the Gesture — but I attribute more of that to the armrest system keeping my forearms supported than to the backrest itself.
 Tall users with shoulder pain should also read why tall people get shoulder pain at desks.
-The back doesn't reach my upper traps, which I knew going in; the armrests compensate by reducing the shrug-and-tense pattern that was causing problems in chairless seating.

-The LiveBack system — where the backrest flexes and follows your spine's movement — is a meaningful feature that reduces the need for manual lumbar adjustment.
-As you shift from upright typing to a reclined reading position, the backrest flexes at the thoracic region rather than staying rigid, maintaining contact with your lumbar curve throughout the movement.
-I change posture constantly during long sessions — deep recline for reading, upright for writing, forward lean for reference work — and the LiveBack follows without my having to stop and readjust anything.
-This is noticeably different from fixed-back designs and is the main reason I find it easier to maintain consistent spinal support across a four or five hour study session.
+The LiveBack system — where the backrest flexes and follows your spine's movement — is what I credit most for the lumbar improvement.
+As you shift from upright typing to a reclined reading position, the backrest flexes at the thoracic region rather than staying rigid.
+I change posture constantly during long sessions and the LiveBack follows without my having to stop and readjust anything.
+This is noticeably different from fixed-back designs.

 Height Fit Guide: 6'1" to 6'7"